ultimaterex/ultimaterex/README.md

    <body>
       <h2 align="center">Bio</h2>
       <p align="center">
         Software Developer that thrives in challenging environments.
 Skilled in Python, Java, Dart and Kotlin.
-Currently gaining experience in the Vue Web Dev Stack and Go.
+Currently gaining experience in the Vue Web Dev Stack.
         <br>
         More than anything, I am always eager to learn and adapt to the ever changing facets of the industry.
         <br>